tylerharter/cs320/f20/lab1/jupyter.md

 4. When you start Jupyter notebook remotely, you'll want to set a password for connecting to it.
 Make it a good one, or anybody will be able to take over your VM!
+(Whenever you need to enter something, like a password, in the terminal, don't worry if nothing is appearing as you're typing.
+Your keystrokes are still registering; the terminal just isn't displaying them!)
 Run the following:

 ```
 mkdir -p ~/.jupyter